wheresrhys/fetch-mock/docs/api.md

 * `sendAsJson` [default `true`] - by default fetchMock will convert objects to JSON before sending.
 This is overrideable from each call but for some scenarios e.g. when dealing with a lot of array buffers, it can be useful to default to `false`
 * `includeContentLength` [default `true`]: When set to true this will make fetchMock automatically add the `content-length` header.
 This is especially useful when combined with `sendAsJson` because then fetchMock does the conversion to JSON for you and knows the resulting length so you don’t have to compute this yourself by basically doing the same conversion to JSON.
 * `fallThroughToNetwork` [default `false`] If true then unmatched calls will transparently fall through to the network, if false an error will be thrown.
 Within individual tests `.catch()` and `spy()` can be used for fine-grained control of this
+* `warnOnFallback` [default `true`] If true then any unmatched calls that are caught by a fallback handler (either the network or a custom function set using `catch()`) will emit warnings
-* `Headers`,`Request`,`Response`,`Promise`
+* `Headers`,`Request`,`Response`,`Promise`, `fetch`
-When using non global fetch (e.g. a ponyfill) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations.
+When using non standard fetch (e.g. a ponyfill, or  aversion of `node-fetch` other than the one bundled with `fetch-mock`) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations.

 Note that `Object.assign(fetchMock.config, require('fetch-ponyfill')())` will configure fetch-mock to use all of fetch-ponyfill's classes.
 In most cases, it should only be necessary to set this once before any tests run.